kotlin-hands-on/hands-on/Introduction to Coroutines/02_BlockingRequest.md

 `execute` is a synchronous call which blocks the underlying thread.

 When we get the response, we log the result by calling the specific `logRepos()` and `logUsers()` functions (`#3`).
-If HTTP response contains an error, this error will be logged here.
+If the HTTP response contains an error, this error will be logged here.

-At last, we need to get the body of the response which contains the desired data.
+At last, we need to get the body of the response, which contains the desired data.
-For simplicity of this tutorial, we'll only log the error if one appeared and use an empty list as a result in the case of error (`#4`).
+For simplicity of this tutorial, we'll use an empty list as a result in the case of error and log the corresponding error (`#4`).
 To avoid repeating `.body() ?: listOf()` many times, we declare an extension function `bodyList`: